univention/univention-corporate-server/doc/architecture/services/app-center.rst

 Beyond the default schema extension, the App Center also registers schema extensions provisioned with the app.
 Apps that use the LDAP directory as their user database make use of schema extensions and extended attributes to enable a respective user administration for the system administrator.
-A LDAP schema extension ensures that the third party software can use the required LDAP attributes.
+An LDAP schema extension ensures that the third party software can use the required LDAP attributes.